 - The largemouth bass fish indeed has a lot in store

 The largemouth bass fishes are one of the most widely distributed species on earth and can be spotted almost everywhere starting from Asia, Africa, Europe, North America, and South America to some of the remote islands of the Pacific Ocean.
 The largemouth bass is capable of looking in every direction except for straight down and straight back.
-Moreover, the largemouth bass is exceptional in terms of hearing too.
-The largemouth bass also has a very strong sense of smell because of which they can tread long distances by following a faint scent trail.
+Moreover, the bass is exceptional in terms of hearing too.
+They also has a very strong sense of smell because of which they can tread long distances by following a faint scent trail.
 They can hear vibrations and sounds from 100 feet away by using their lateral lines to hear.
 According to researches, there are some breeds of largemouth bass that can only move across a limited area while the other bass fish can smoothly cover lengthier portions.

 - A little about their family